 You don't just depreciate the cost of buying rental property.
 Money spent to improve the property is depreciated as well.
 An improvement is anything that enhances the value or usefulness of a property, restores it to new or like-new condition, or adapts it to a new use.

 The list of potential improvements is endless, but common improvements include:

 - Installing new systems, such as heating or air conditioning

 - Replacing the roof

 - Adding wall-to-wall carpeting

 - Installing accessibility upgrades, such as a wheelchair ramp

 Routine repairs and maintenance are not considered improvements.
 Maintenance costs are deducted as expenses in the year you spend the money.
-For example, "some tar on a roof would be maintenance," explains Rick Snow, an El Paso, Texas, real estate broker who hosts a weekly radio show on issues of interest to homeowners and landlords.
-"Replacement of an entire roof would be depreciated."
+For example, adding tar on a roof would be considered maintenance, while the replacement of an entire roof would be depreciated.